drasi-project/docs/docs/content/administrator/sample-app-deployment/building-comfort/_index.md

 The bicep deployment will create a new CosmosDb account with the Gremlin API enabled and a database named `Contoso` with an empty `Facilities` graph.

-#### Enable Full Fidelity Change Feed (FFCF) on the Cosmos DB account

-The FFCF feature for Cosmos DB needs to be enabled for it to work with Project Drasi.
-You can submit a request for this through the [private preview enrollment form](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR9ecQmQM5J5LlXYOPoIbyzdUOFVRNUlLUlpRV0dXMjFRNVFXMDNRRjVDNy4u) for your newly created Cosmos DB account.

 #### Populate the sample data